 Update: 6/29/18 Hard Rock’s online casino is now live, albeit in a limited capacity.
-We are working to update this page and will have an in-depth review of the site up in the coming days.
+We are working to update this page and will have a more in-depth review of the site up in the coming days.
 For now you can check out our first impressions of the site here.

 Get your Fenders out and start brushing up on your scales, because one of the most recognizable restaurant, hotel and casino brands the world over is coming to Atlantic City.

-Hard Rock Hotel & Casino AC is set to open its doors on June 28, replacing the shuttered Trump Taj Mahal.
+Hard Rock Hotel & Casino AC opened its doors on June 28, replacing the shuttered Trump Taj Mahal.
 The new owner is already pouring $500 million into the facility, and appears to have eyes on replacing the Borgata as Atlantic City’s premier venue.

 Alongside the grand opening of the brick & mortar facility will be the launch of a brand new Hard Rock branded online casino site.
 And from the looks of it, Hard Rock is taking online just as seriously as its land-based casino.

 Already, Hard Rock has forged key strategic partnerships with Gaming Innovation Group (GiG) to provide its platform, and NetEnt to supply dozens of slots and table games.
 Together this trio forms the basis of what could very well become one of the most popular legal and regulated online casinos in the New Jersey market.

 Hard Rock will take to the offensive at launch, likely offering new registrants both a no deposit bonus receivable at signup and a first deposit match.

 The no deposit portion of the offer will consist of a small bonus, probably in the vicinity of $10 – $30.
 Players will be able to wager this bonus on any casino game, and will likely be able to cash it out after meeting a set wagering requirement.
 Alternatively, there may be no wagering requirement at all, with players allowed to withdraw any winnings upon making their first real-money deposit.